 Combined Information Security categories consume a total of 16% of my time, covering Governance, Risk and Compliance, Architecture and Operations.

 Finally, I look for opportunities each day to step away from my desk.
-For example, if I have a scheduled 1:1 (in-person or virtual) I will check to see if we (or I0 can walk + talk.
-If I am working from home, I also look for small windows of opportunity to batch some house choirs (load/empty the dishwasher, washing machine, etc.) These are small (unexciting) tasks that can contribute to stress if left.
+For example, if I have a scheduled 1:1 (in-person or virtual) I will check to see if we (or I) can walk + talk.
+If I am working from home, I also look for small windows of opportunity to complete some house chores (load/empty the dishwasher, washing machine, etc.) These are small tasks that left unchecked can contribute to stress.

 Except for Monday, when I collect my kids from their afterschool club and take my son to football, I usually finish work at around 17:00.
 I ensure that 17:00 to 19:30 is protected in my calendar, spent with my family having dinner and usually playing a game before the bedtime routine (homework, bath, stories, etc.)

 My wife also has a hectic work schedule as Head of Marketing at the Winchster Science Centre, therefore I am fortunate that she can coordinate after-school clubs (e.g., swimming, etc.) and prepares the evening meal (we subscribe to Gousto).